Professor Gemma Blackshaw

-Gemma Blackshaw's teaching interests lie in the modern period (from the 19th century to the present) in Europe.
-She offers modules on modernism in the Austrian, German and French contexts, which are frequently extended into field-trip modules to cities such as Vienna, Munich and Paris.
+Gemma Blackshaw's teaching interests lie in 19th- and 20th-century European art (Austria; Germany; France).
+Survey modules are frequently extended into field-trip modules to cities such as Vienna, Munich and Paris.
 Drawing on her supervisory experience and curatorial expertise, she also oversees the Art History dissertation module, and offers modules on gallery and museum studies.

 Staff serving as external examiners